FAQ: What does a coach do?

 Expected Results

-• Increased Confidence: Jessica gains confidence in her leadership abilities by identifying the skills in which she is highly competent but using in a new context, and identifying other skills in which she was not so confident but has received practical tools and advice to improve her performance.
+Increased Confidence: Jessica gains confidence by identifying the skills in which she is highly competent but must now use in a new context, and by receiving practical tools and advice to improve less confident areas of her performance.

 Lessons Learned

-• Continuous Growth: Coaching is an ongoing process, and Jessica will continue to evolve as she has a reliable way to explore scenarios and a confidential way to discuss challenges and release limiting beliefs.
+Continuous Growth: Coaching is an ongoing process, and Jessica will continue to evolve as she now has a reliable way to explore scenarios and a confidential outlet to discuss challenges and release limiting beliefs.

 Coaching can have a truly transformative impact.
 Personalised guidance and support can empower individuals to thrive and achieve confidence and clarity they never thought possible.
-This case study seeks to illustrate that by answering the question 'what does a coach do' or 'what would it look like for me?'
+This case study seeks to illustrate the answer to the question: 'What does a coach do?' or 'What would it look like for me?'

 Should you have any further questions, have a look at the free resources on www.agenciachange.com or book us in for a free intro session to discuss further.
-Agencia change has two core coaching services: Grow - Mentor for individuals experiencing change and Grow - Coach for individuals and professionals seeking to focus on skill development.
+Agencia Change has two core coaching services: Grow - Mentor for individuals experiencing change, and Grow - Coach for professionals seeking to focus on skill development.
 We're here to help.